 - Remove the covers off the cushions and check the seams, corners and zippers for bed bugs.

 Luggage is the main instigator when it comes to bed bug infestations.
-Best practice is to place your luggage in the en-suite bathroom or luggage stand before you begin your checks to eliminate the risk of it acquiring some unexpected stowaways.
+The best practice is to place your luggage in the en-suite bathroom before you begin your checks to eliminate the risk of it acquiring some unexpected stowaways.

 How to check luggage stands for bed bugs: